nayanrawat9/pdf_parse/README.md

     - Detailed logging and progress reporting
     ```
 -   `markdown_image_processor_gui.pyw`: A GUI tool to process images in a Markdown file and convert them to text or tables using a VLM.
 -   `markdown_image_processor_cli.py`: The command-line version of the image processor.
+Default output filename includes the selected model name.
 -   `process_pdf_toc_sections_GUI.pyw`: A GUI tool to extract text sections from a PDF based on its table of contents and save them as `.txt` files.
 -   `chunking.py`: A script to chunk Markdown files into smaller pieces, which is useful for processing with language models.
 -   `table_extractor_gui_improved.py`: A GUI tool to extract tables from images using a language model.